 You can tell a lot about a person by the car they drive.
 A hybrid vehicle, for instance, says you care about the environment.
 A vintage Trans Am says you appreciate American muscle and maybe also have a mustache.
 If you drive a leopard-print Audi, it pretty much exclusively says, “I’m Justin Bieber and I have horrendous taste.”

 But there are so many cars to choose from — how do you know which one really represents you?
 Well, to know where you’re going, you have to know where you’ve been.
 Over the years, so many vehicles have revolutionized both the way Americans drive and how they see themselves.
-Here’s a look back at the most popular and beautiful cars from every decade.
+Here’s a look back at the most popular, beautiful cars from every decade and the cost to own them.

 1905 Curved Dash Oldsmobile